vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 If the reserved amount is too low for shipping costs to be included, the capture will fail.
 The reserved amount must at least as high as the amount that is captured.

-Example: If the value of the shopping cart is 1000 NOK, and the reserved amount is 1100 NOK, the shipping cost must be maximum 100 NOK.
-If the shipping cost is 150 kr, a capture of 1000 + 150 kr = 1150 NOK will fail.
+Example: If the value of the shopping cart is 1000 NOK, and the reserved amount is 1200 NOK, the shipping cost must be maximum 200 NOK to be within the reserved amount of 1200 NOK.
+If the shipping cost is 300 kr, a capture of 1000 + 3000 kr = 1300 NOK will fail.

 The API responds with details about the error.